 Tours by appointment Tuesday through Saturday, all year.

 Prodigy Vineyards and Winery

 Located in the heart of the Bluegrass on the Peach Family Farm, these vineyards benefit from careful tending and from the unique components of Kentucky's rich soil. and produce more than a dozen wines.
-Enjoy live music on most Fridays, year round, during "Sip and Savor".
+Enjoy live music every Friday, year round, during "Sip and Savor".
 Owners Lenée and Chad usually fire up the grill on Fridays, but you can enjoy sandwiches or a cheese plate any day.